Fokocrispis/AdventOfCode/README.md

 ---

 ## 🎅 About Me
 Hi!
-I’m Alec, an Information Engineering student at **HAW Hamburg** with a passion for coding, algorithms, and learning new concepts.
+I’m Alec, an Information Engineering student at **HAW Hamburg** with a passion for coding, piano and electronics.
 ---

 ## 🤝 Contributions